 Nintendo Switch Official Screen Protection Kit

-A cheap option for those who want to use flexible plastic protectors instead of tempered glass, the Nintendo Switch Official Screen Protection Kit is a no-frills kit that does its job.
+A cheap option for those who want to use flexible plastic protectors instead of tempered glass, theis a no-frills kit that does its job.
 The Nintendo Switch is safe from scratches when it is applied and it can still easily be placed in and removed from the dock without any extra force.
 However, it’s important that this protector is applied perfectly, as it is cut to the exact dimensions of the console’s screen.
 For those with shaky hands, it’s best to look at a different option, but Digital Trends has used this protector for several years without issue while regularly docking and undocking the system.

 HORI Screen Protector